iop-alliance/okh-search/README.md

   - `url` - The URL of the site when it will be deployed.
   - `remoteLists` - URLs of any [list of manifest JSON endpoints][json-list-forum-post] that you would like to include in your page.
   - `remoteManifests` - [OKH manifests][standard] of projects you want to include.

+  If you want to add manifests locally add a folder called `local-manifests/` and put .yml files in there.

 4. Install dependencies